LABSN-pubs/2017-JASA-pupil-attn-switch/manuscript/manuscript.md

 ![(Color online) Box-and-swarm plots of between-condition differences in reaction time for Experiment 1.
 Boxes show first & third quartiles and median values; individual data points correspond to each listener; asterisks indicate comparisons with corresponding coefficients in the statistical model that were significantly different from zero.  (a) Main effects of attention (faster reaction time in maintain than switch trials), reverberation (faster reaction time in anechoic than reverberant trials), and talker gender (mis)match (faster reaction time in trials with trials with different-gendered target and masker talkers).  (b) Two-way interactions (no statistically significant differences).  (c) Three-way interaction (no statistically significant difference).  * = _p_<0.05; ** = _p_<0.01; *** = _p_<0.001; MM = matching talker genders; MF = mismatched talker genders.\label{fig-rev-rt}](fig-beh-rev-rt.eps)

-Post-hoc analysis of reaction time for the reverberation contrast showed no significant differences by response slot (Welch’s independent _t_-tests: _p_=0.41, 0.010, 0.037, 0.043 for slots 1–4 respectively; Bonferroni-corrected significance level = 0.00417).
-For the talker gender (mis)match contrast, post-hoc analysis of reaction time showed a significant difference only for slot 3 (Welch’s independent _t_-tests: _p_=0.046, 0.063, 0.00018, 0.0065 for slots 1–4 respectively; Bonferroni-corrected significance level = 0.00417).
+Post-hoc analysis of reaction time by response slot showed showed no significant differences for the reverberation contrast.
+For the talker gender (mis)match contrast and the maintain- versus switch-attention contrasts, there were significant differences only in slot 3 (see supplementary material for details).
-For the maintain- versus switch-attention contrast, post-hoc analysis of reaction time also showed a significant difference only for slot 3 (Welch’s independent _t_-tests: _p_=0.75, 0.53, 0.001, 0.035 for slots 1–4 respectively;
-Bonferroni-corrected significance level = 0.00417).
 This is consistent with a view that the act of attention switching creates a lag or slow-down in auditory perception.[@LarsonLee2013a]

 ### Pupillometry
 Mean deconvolved pupil diameter as a function of time for the three stimulus